spencertipping/ni/doc/ni_by_example_3.md

 ##`ni` Philosophy and Style

-If you've made it this far in the tutorial, you now have enough tools to be extremely productive in `ni`.
+If you've made it this far in the tutorial, you now have enough tools to be extremely productive in `ni`, and if you're ready to get off the crazy ride of this tutorial and get to work, here's a great point to stop.
+Before you go, though, it will help to take a few minutes to think through `ni`'s philosophy and style, and how those two intersect.

 ####Conciseness matters; readability to the uninitiated does not.
 `ni` spells should be beautiful